ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-ram.md

 Ancillary data files are typically output in the [UM fieldsfile](https://code.metoffice.gov.uk/doc/um/latest/papers/umdp_F03.pdf) format.

-### OSTIA Ancillary Suite (OAS) {: #oas }
+### OSTIA Ancillary Suite (OAS) - *optional* {: #oas }

 Archived Operational Sea Surface Temperature and Sea Ice Analysis (OSTIA) data can be packaged into ancillary files for use in the RNS.
+Running the OAS is optional (use it if you want SST and sea ice inputs).
+It’s included here in case you choose to run it.

 The `suite-ID` of the OAS is `{{ oas_id }}`.